microsoft/api-guidelines/Guidelines.md

 The service MUST send all Web Hook data notifications as POST requests.

 Services MUST allow for a 30-second timeout for notifications.
-If a timeout occurs or the application responds with a 5xx response, then the service SHOULD retry the notification with exponential back-off.
-All other responses will be ignored.
+If a timeout occurs or the application responds with a 5xx response, then the service SHOULD retry the notification.
+The retries SHOULD be done using exponential backoff, where the first retry occurs after 1 minute, and subsequent retries should double the interval each time.
+A service should retry a maximum of 10 times.
+This backoff algorithm will cause the last retry to be after an interval of approximately 8.5 hours, with a total elapsed time of approximately 17 hours.

+New notification events, for the same recipient, that occur during this retry period SHOULD be aggregated into a single notification.

+If the response contains a Retry-After header that is greater than interval determined by the backoff algorithm, then the Retry-After value SHOULD be respected.

+A service MAY allow a 410 response to allow clients to request unsubscription.

 The service MUST NOT follow 301/302 redirect requests.